KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

 Step 3: Creation of the background
 ----------------------------------

-Background is still black as you noticed.
-Now we will make it prettier.
-We will add sky, ground and grass.
+Now it is time to maker the black background prettier by adding sky, ground and grass.
 This is how we want it to look like:

 .. image:: ../../assets/fb_background.png